quixio/quix-docs/docs/develop/integrate-data/web-app.md

-# Post data to a Quix web app
+# Posting data to a Quix web app

 You may have a web app, either hosted in Quix, or elsewhere (say on Glitch), that receives data that you want to process in Quix.
 In either case, data can be posted using HTTP `POST` methods (or other HTTP methods) to the web app, and then this data published to a Quix topic using Quix Streams.